horouuu/stego-c/README.md

 ### Flags

 - `-h` or `--help`: (boolean) Show help message.
 - `-e` or `--encode`: (boolean) Enable encoding mode.
-Encode c code files/directory into an image.
+Encode c code file into an image.
 Cannot be used with decoding mode.
 - `-d` or `--decode`: (boolean) Enable decoding mode.
-Decode c code files/directory from an image.
+Decode c code file from an image.
 Cannot be used with encoding mode.
 - `-i`: (string) Input image file name with extension.
 Accepts PNG, JPG/JPEG, BMP, PSD, TGA, GIF, PIC, PNM (.ppm and .pgm) formats.
 - `-o`: (string) Output image file name with extension, only used for encoding.
 Accepts PNG, JPG/JPEG, BMP formats.
-- `-f`: (string) Input c code file name with extension/directory, only used for encoding.
+- `-f`: (string) Input c code file name with extension, only used for encoding.
-- `-fd`: (string) Input c code directory, only used for encoding.

 ## Prerequisites